-

 - Form: Powder (Creavitalis®) for flexibility or capsules (Creapure®) for convenience.

-- Duration: Continuous use maintains brain phosphocreatine saturation within 3–4 weeks.
+- Duration: Continuous daily use supports brain phosphocreatine levels over several weeks [1]

-Creatine is synergistic with nutrients that support neural membranes and neurotransmitter function, such as Omega-3 fatty acids and magnesium glycinate.
+Creatine pairs well with nutrients that support neural structure and neurotransmission, such as omega-3 fatty acids and magnesium.

 Purity and Safety